mourjo/dynamic-redef/README.md

 ## Known caveats
-- This per-thread rebinding will only work with Clojure concurrency primitives which copy per-thread bindings to newly spawned threads, eg, using clojure futures.
+- This per-thread rebinding will only work with Clojure concurrency primitives which copy per-thread bindings to newly spawned threads, eg, using Clojure `future`s.
 But will not work for, say a `java.lang.Thread`.
-- As of now this only supports functions being bound and not other vars which store values, say (def x 19) for example.
+- As of now this only supports functions being bound and not other vars which store values, say `(def x 19)` for example.

+Pull requests welcome!

 ## License